AvshRLev/gamesproject/k8s.md

+# How I deployed a kubernetes cluster on aws

 1. launch 3 ec2 instances
 2. install docker and k8s on all of them
 3. On each server, enable the use of iptables